Better Aging

 Overview of the various better ageing treatments

-"Anti-ageing" and"longevity" are terms that can currently be read in all newspapers, magazines and the tabloids.
+“Anti-aging” and “longevity” are terms that are currently appearing in all newspapers, magazines, and tabloids.

-One focus of our practice is this anti-ageing or, rather,longevity.
-"Better aging" therapy.
+One focus of our practice is this anti-aging, or rather "Better aging" therapy.

-We live in a generation in which we have the opportunity and the good fortune to grow very old.
-However, this is only desirable if we maintain our quality of life as we grow older.
-This primarily consists of staying healthy, and modern medicine has made immense progress in treating degenerative diseases and recognizing and often eliminating serious processes at an early stage.
+We live in a generation in which we have the opportunity and good fortune to live to a very old age.
+However, this is only desirable if we can maintain our quality of life as we grow older.
+This primarily means staying healthy, and modern medicine has made immense progress in treating degenerative diseases and detecting serious conditions at an early stage, often enabling them to be eliminated.

-To this end, regular preventive check-ups are highly recommended, along with a sensibly structured lifestyle.
-But we also want to feel good, enjoy our lives, our family, our relationships and our leisure time.
-Especially in today's world, where a lot of emphasis is placed on outward appearances, we also want to look good and fresh and radiate youthfulness, dynamism and freshness.
+Regular preventive medical checkups are highly recommended, along with a sensible, structured lifestyle.
+But we also want to feel good and enjoy our lives, our families, our relationships, and our free time.
+Especially in today's world, where so much importance is placed on appearances, we want to look good and fresh and radiate youthfulness, dynamism, and vitality.

-There is no question that our ageing process theoretically begins at birth; from early adulthood onwards, signs of wear and tear set in, but many people start to notice degenerative changes and signs of ageing from around the age of 30.
-It is important to counteract these early and intelligently.
+There is no question that our aging process theoretically begins at birth; signs of wear and tear start to appear in early adulthood, but it is especially from around the age of 30 that many people begin to notice degenerative changes and signs of aging.
+It is important to counteract these early on and wisely.

 We offer a very wide range of measures here, which we tailor to your individual needs.
 We would like to create an anti-ageing concept for you, as part of which we will accompany you in the long term with the aim of maintaining your quality of life, dynamism and resilience.